 In addition to the election above with respect to Annual Cash Remuneration, the Board may award such number of DSUs to a Participant as the Board deems advisable to provide the Participant with appropriate equity-based compensation for the services he or she renders to the Corporation.
-Subject to Applicable Law, the Board shall determine the date on which such DSUs may be granted and the date as of which such Deferred Share Units shall be credited to a Participant's DSU Account, together with any terms or conditions with respect to the vesting of such Deferred Share Units.
+Subject to applicable law, the Board shall determine the date on which such DSUs may be granted and the date as of which such DSUs shall be credited to a Participant's DSU Account, together with any terms or conditions with respect to the vesting of such DSUs.

 DSUs credited to a Participant's DSU Account, together with any additional DSUs granted, will vest in accordance with such terms and conditions as may be determined by the Board and set out in the agreement setting out the terms of any DSU award in the form of Schedule B in the DSU Plan (the "DSU Award Agreement"), but will not vest before the date that is one year following the date that the DSUs were granted to the Participant.
-However, as outlined in section 2.3(6) of the DSU Plan, DSUs to a Participant's DSU Account, together with any additional DSUs granted in lieu of dividends, may vest immediately for a Participant who dies or ceases to be an eligible Participant in connection with a change of control, take-over bid, RTO or other similar transaction.
+However, as outlined in section 2.3(6) of the DSU Plan, DSUs to a Participant's DSU Account, together with any additional DSUs granted in lieu of dividends, may vest immediately for a Participant who dies or ceases to be a Participant in connection with a change of control, take-over bid, reverse take-over or other similar transaction.

 Notwithstanding any other provision hereunder, at the discretion of the Board, a Participant may receive a grant of DSUs under the DSU Plan upon such Participant's first election or appointment to the Board.
-The aggregate equity award value, based on grant date fair value, of any grants of Deferred Share Units that are eligible to be settled in Shares, in combination with the aggregate equity award value, based on grant date fair value, of any grants under any other Share Compensation Arrangement, that may be made to a Participant for a year shall not exceed CAD \$150,000 (the "Aggregate Equity Award Limit").
+The aggregate equity award value, based on Grant Date fair value, of any grants of DSUs that are eligible to be settled in Common Shares, in combination with the aggregate equity award value, based on Grant Date fair value, of any grants under any other Share Compensation Arrangement, that may be made to a Participant for a year shall not exceed \$150,000 (the "Aggregate Equity Award Limit").